joneavila/DRAL/feature-computation/README.md

 See [./test-audio/README.md](./test-audio/README.md).

-## Modifications, contributions to Midlevel Toolkit
+## Modifications to the Mid-level Toolkit

 ### Modified pitch computation

 The script `lookUpOrComputePitchModified.m` is modified from Midlevel Toolkit `lookupOrComputePitch.m`.
 The function `lookUpOrComputePitchModified` removes the fallback to VOICEBOX `fxrapt` enforcing REAPER for pitch tracking.

 For more information, see documentation in `lookUpOrComputePitchModified.m`.

-- [ ] Update documentation in `lookUpOrComputePitchModified.m`.

 ### Modified CPPS computation